 - If a student has already received textbooks for the courses, it is recommended the books be returned immediately for credit.
 Many courses change books or update editions without notice.

-Students withdrawing from a course after the course begins will be charged a $45 drop fee and their tuition adjusted to reflect the number of credits carried for that semester.
+Students withdrawing from a course after the semester begins will be charged a $30 drop fee and their tuition adjusted to reflect the number of credits carried for that semester.
 Please contact the Financial Aid office, as dropping a class from the semester may change aid eligibility.

 The addition of a class may add to the student’s account and exceed their financial aid limits.
 Please contact the Financial Aid office prior to adding a class to the semester.